connectomicslab/connectomemapper3/docs/runonhpc.rst

 ============================================================
-Running the Connectome Mapper 3 BIDS App on a cluster (HPC)
+Running on a cluster (HPC)
 ============================================================

-Before a BIDS App can be run on a cluster, it first needs to be saved to an Singularity-compatible image file (Please check the `Singularity documentation website <https://sylabs.io/docs/>`_ for more details).
+Before the Connectome Mapper 3 BIDS App can be run on a cluster, it first needs to be saved to an Singularity-compatible image file (Please check the `Singularity documentation website <https://sylabs.io/docs/>`_ for more details).

 ------------------------------------
 Conversion to a Singularity image
 ------------------------------------

-Let's say we want to store the converted Singularity image in ``~/Softwares/singularity/`` :
+Let's say we want to store Singularity-compatible image file in ``~/Softwares/singularity/`` :

 .. parsed-literal::
 	$ singularity build ~/Softwares/singularity/cmp-|release|.simg docker://sebastientourbier/connectomemapper-bidsapp:|release|

 This command will directly download the latest version release of the Docker image from the DockerHub and convert it to a Singularity image.